Katherine to Normanton – Places to Visit

 - Mataranka Cabins and Camping Phone: 08 8975 4838

 - Coodardie Station Stay Phone: 08 8975 4460

 The Roper Bar (unsealed) Route to Cape Crawford

-Heading east at Mataranka to Roper bar is the primary Savannah Way route which involves a longer unsealed experience.
+Heading east at Mataranka to Roper Bar is the primary Savannah Way route which involves a longer unsealed experience.
 This road can also be an opportunity for those with four wheel drive vehicles to leave their caravans in Mataranka or Katherine and enjoy a more remote touring loop.
 As with many remote routes it is advisable to take on fuel at every opportunity.
 The surface can be rough at times, so drive carefully to preserve your tyres.
 The road is sealed to Fizzy Creek, about 30km before Roper Bar.
-Roper Bar is an historic crossing of the Roper River, today consisting of a store and camping ground.
+Roper Bar is an historic crossing of the Roper River.

 From Roper Bar to Cape Crawford there are a series of bush camping opportunities at picturesque river locations.
 There are pit toilets (no showers) at Butterfly Springs, Limmen Crossing and Towns River.
 Tomato Island has a boat launching area popular with fishermen.
 As in all fishing areas, please be aware of estuarine crocodiles and fishing regulations.
 Lormaieum Lagoon is a peaceful camping site near the evocative St Vidgeon homestead ruins.

 - Lorella Springs has fuel, a hot springs pool, campground and fishing.
 Phone: 08 8975 9917.